 - Research hours are Monday through Friday, 10:00am to 4:00pm by appointment only.
 The collections are closed weekdays between noon and 1pm, weekends, holidays, and during exhibition installation periods.

-- Due to the advance preparation necessary to provide access to the collections, appointments are required and must be made at least three weeks in advance.
+- Due to the advance preparation necessary to provide access to the collections, appointments are required and must be made at least one month in advance.
 Walk-in appointments generally cannot be accommodated.
 If a researcher wishes to view more than 10 works of art, or works of art stored off site, additional lead time may be required.

 - All visitors not known to the staff are required to complete a Research Request Form and provide a photo ID, which will be photocopied and retained in the Lowe’s permanent collections access records.
 In some cases, an acceptable proposal must be presented before objects are studied or reviewed.